corda/corda/testing/qa/behave/compatibility/README.md

     There are 3 failure scenarios to test for:

-    a) flows that hang (due to the expectation that a response is expected but never received)
+    a) flows that hang (due to en expected response never being received)

     b) incorrect data types in `send` or `receive` calls: "Expected Type X but Received Type Y"

     c) early termination: "Counterparty flow terminated early on the other side"

-    Inlined Flows are not versioned as they inherit the version of their parent `initiatingFlow` or `inittiatedFlow`.
+    Inlined Flows are not versioned as they inherit the version of their parent `initiatingFlow` or `initiatedFlow`.
     There are 2 scenarios to consider:

-    a) Inlined flows that perform `send` and `receive` calling with other inlined flows A change to the interface here must be considered a change to the parent flow interfaces.
+    a) Inlined flows that perform `send` and `receive` calling with other inlined flows.
+       A change to the interface here must be considered a change to the parent flow interfaces.

-    b) Utility inlined flows that perform a local function (eg. query the vault).
+    b) Utility inlined flows that perform a local function (e.g., query the vault).

     Flow Draining mode is used to ensure outstanding checkpointed flows are flushed before upgrading to a new flow version.